Simplicial intersection homology revisited: Filtered simplicial setting

 \item (local finiteness) every vertex of a simplex of $K$ belongs to a finite number of simplices of $K$. \end{enumerate}

-We say that $d \in \N$ is the dimension of $K$, $\dim(K) = d$, if every simplex of $K$ has dimension lower than or equal to $d$ and $K$ has at least one simplex of dimension $d$.
-If this number does not exist we say that $\dim (K)=\infty$.
+We say that $d \in \N$ is the dimension of $K$, denoted $\dim(K) = d$, if every simplex of $K$ has dimension lower than or equal to $d$ and $K$ has at least one simplex of dimension $d$.
+If this number does not exist, we say that $\dim (K)=\infty$.
+(By convention, if $K=\emptyset$, we write $\dim K=-\infty$.)
+A subcollection $L \subset K$ is a \emph{simplicial subcomplex} of $K$ if it verifies properties 1 and 2.
+The union of the simplices of $K$ whose dimension is smaller than or equal to a given $\ell \in \N$ is called the \emph{$\ell$-skeleton} of $K$ and denoted $K^{(\ell)}$.
+A \emph{simplicial map} from $K$ to $K'$ is a function from the set of vertices of $K$ to the set of vertices of $K'$ such that the images of the vertices of a simplex of $K$ is a simplex of $K'$.

-We let $|K|$ denote the topological subspace of $\R^p$ consisting of the union of the simplices of $K$.
-If $\Delta$ is the standard simplex then we identify $\Delta$ with $|\Delta|$.
+Let $|K|$ be the topological subspace of $\R^p$ formed by the union of the simplices of the simplicial complex $K$.
+If $\Delta$ is the standard simplex, we identify $\Delta$ with $|\Delta|$.